Additional Information#

 Easy handling of runtime options.

-Support for Fortran programming using Fortran 90 modules.
-See section Fortran Interface for an example with fixed-format source lines.
+Support for Fortran programming using Fortran modules.
+See section Fortran Interface for details.

 Supported Matrix Types#